-The Coronavirus Business Interruption Loan Scheme (CBILS), delivered through 40+ British Business Bank accredited lenders and partners, is designed to support the continued provision of finance to UK smaller businesses (SMEs) during the Covid-19 outbreak.
+The Coronavirus Business Interruption Loan Scheme (CBILS), delivered by British Business Bank accredited lenders, is designed to support the continued provision of finance to UK smaller businesses (SMEs) during the Covid-19 outbreak.
 The scheme enables us to provide facilities of up to £5m to smaller businesses across the UK who are experiencing lost or deferred revenues, leading to disruptions to their cashflow.

 It supports a wide range of business finance products, of those Compass are accredited to offer the Term Loan, Sale and HP Back and Asset Finance variants.
 Multiple finance facilities can be utilised by a single business under the CBIL scheme, providing the total amount is under £5m.